-Students who miss lab deadlines due to extreme circumstances beyond their control may submit a request for a deadline extension within 3 days of the missed deadline.
-Please understand that personal issues with scheduling conflicts, such as volunteering, work, non-emergency dentist or doctor appointments, extracurricular activities, or travel, do not justify a deadline extension.
-To have a request considered for approval, you must (1) provide a completed request form (found on Canvas) via email to your coordinator through Canvas; and (2) request an excuse note from the Dean of Students Office if due to illness/emergency.
+Students who miss lab due to extreme circumstances beyond their control may submit a request for an excused absence within 7 days of the missed deadline.
+To have a request considered for approval, you must (1) complete the Absence Request Form (found on Canvas); and (2) provide documentation by either attaching a doctor's note to the form (if due to illness) or request an excuse note from the Dean of Students Office (if due to a family emergency).
 Requirements for class attendance and make-ups in this course are consistent with university policies that can be found in the Undergraduate Catalog.
+Any student who misses more than 2 lab sessions (excluding religious observances, disability related absences, military leave, or extreme circumstances), whether excused or unexcused, will receive a grade of E in the course.